kean/articles/2021-02-24-appkit-is-done.markdown

 By the way, this is not the only way to navigate a list with a keyboard.
 By default, on macOS, List can also be navigated with "Up" and "Down" arrows!

+> `List` is not great.
+The performance with a large number of items (10000+) is unacceptable.
+The reason is the diff-based mechanism used for computing animations that you can't disable.
+If you are considering displaying a large number of items in a `List`, it most likely won't work for you.
+{:.warning}

 ## Text View

 <div class="BlogVideo NewScreenshot">